 Buying a Bleach-Free Mold Remover and Mr. Magic Eraser

-Sometimes the remover might not be enough, having some backup in the shape of a Mr. Magic Eraser isn’t such a bad thing.
-It is made of Melamine foam which can sometimes get as hard as glass, so some restraint is advised.
-Mr. Magic Eraser is like your secret weapon. it should only be used only when you really needed it.
+Sometimes the remover might not be enough.
+Having some backup in the shape of a Mr. Magic Eraser isn’t such a bad thing.
+It is made of Melamine foam, which can sometimes get as hard as glass, so some restraint is advised.
+Mr. Magic Eraser is like your secret weapon.
+It should only be used when you really needed it.

 Getting Rid of the Mildew

-You can bust out the Mr. Magic Eraser if you aren’t able to get all the mildew out with the solution.
+You can bust out the Mr. Magic Eraser if you cannot get all the mildew out with the solution.

 The Extra Protectant

-Although it might not be for everyone, there are protectants that supposedly protect the vinyl from UV rays and other fungi.
+Although it might not be for everyone, some protectants supposedly protect the vinyl from UV rays and other fungi.

-Although every product comes with their separate sets of instructions, these steps are usually universal and work regardless of the product you are going with.
+Although every product comes with its separate sets of instructions, these steps are usually universal and work regardless of the product you are going with.

 - Wipe the surface and make sure that it is clean and dry.